 Read a classic by an author of color.

 The Bluest Eye by Toni Morrison – Remember what I said about librarians not reading every book in the world?
 Yeah, I haven’t gotten around to any Toni Morrison (nor Maya Angelou, nor Alice Walker, nor Zora Neale Hurston — truly my exposure to black women authors is abysmal).
 Beyond the very simple descriptions I’ve read of the plot, which I understand involves internalized racism, I really don’t know anything about The Bluest Eye — exciting!
+Review.

 Read a superhero comic with a female lead.